Dana Trentini, Hypothyroid Mom

 Thyroid dysfunction can be inherited.
 To all my hypothyroid readers, please watch your children carefully.
 I am worried for our children.
 They may inherit thyroid dysfunction from us.
 I am devoted to building awareness for us, and I am compelled to do it for our children.
 If your child is suffering from learning disabilities, depression, anxiety, bipolar disorder, suicidal thoughts, conduct disorders or other mental health disorders, please please please have their thyroid properly tested.
 Please.

-To all the teachers, special education teachers, school directors, child care workers, school counselors, school administrators, please please, if you are working with a child suffering from brain health issues, please recommend a child for thyroid testing.For readers suffering from mental health issues, please be sure your thyroid has been checked… Click To Tweet
+To all the teachers, special education teachers, school directors, childcare workers, school counselors, school administrators, please please, if you are working with a child suffering from brain health issues, please recommend a child for thyroid testing.For readers suffering from mental health issues, please be sure your thyroid has been checked properly, with a full thyroid panel. #Thyroid Click To Tweet

 To all the police officers, truant officers, juvenile justice system workers, lawyers, judges, please include proper thyroid testing for those with mental health issues.